 Meanwhile, Doctor Psycho resumes his nefarious work.
 Due to a crystal that Becca accidentally left behind, he plans on using its power to turn his test subjects into something more than human.
 Guitar Joe realizes that his partner has gone too far and tries to stop him, but Doctor Psycho easily knocks him out and begins to set his plans in motion.

 We then cut to Becca and her fellow hippies as they enjoy a peaceful night around the campfire.
 Suddenly, her advanced hearing picks up a disturbing sound approaching their home.
-After suiting up and telling her brothers and sisters to seek shelter inside, the “Burnouts” arriving on their newly-mutated wings.
+After suiting up and telling her brothers and sisters to seek shelter inside, the “Burnouts” arrive on their newly-mutated wings.
 Even as she recognizes them as Doctor Psycho’s test subjects, she knew that they came to kill and proceeds to fight them off.

 After an hour of fierce combat, Wonder Woman manages to defeat the winged creatures.
 Suddenly, one last monster swoops in and attacks her.
 When she manages to see what she’s facing, it turns out to be Guitar Joe.
 Having become one of Doctor Psycho’s horrifying guinea pigs, he proceeds to viciously beat Becca up.